ColeTrammer/iros/docs/di/static_reflection.md

 member.
 The `Fields` object inherits from `di::Tuple`, and is thus easily convertible to a type-list.
 This lets compile time code use the existing type-list meta-programming tools.
 And at no additional cost, the `Fields` object can be used like a tuple.

+Enumerations are also supported.
+For this case, the reflect type is an `di::reflection::Enumerators` object.
+This is similar to the `di::reflection::Fields` object, but instead of containing a list of fields, it contains a list of enumerators.
+Each enumerator is a `di::reflection::Enumerator` object, which contains a name and a value.
+These can also be interacted with normally as a tuple.

 These types have their information fully encoded in the type system, which means they effectively store no data.
 The field class simply looks as follows: